hoomberto/whats-for-dinner/README.md

 ## Features

-Login system - New users can sign up to create an account that requires a matching username and password to log in.
+New users can sign up to create an account that requires a matching username and password to log in.
 ![alt text](https://media.giphy.com/media/nees5J2ylue53ye3FC/giphy.gif "Login System")

 Users can see random dish displayed based on a selection they choose